-Hello coders, so today you want to learn something that will help you and your colleagues.
-It is the second part of a long series.
-You can find the first part here.
-So let's jump in and learn to code clean functions 🙏
+Hello coders, today I will teach you something that will help you and your colleagues.
+This article is the second of a two part series, you can find the first part here.
+Let’s jump in and learn how to code clean functions!
+Here are my tips:

 The first rule of the function is that they should be small.
 How small they should be?
 There is no hard and fast number for this.
 But as Uncle Bob suggests it should hardly ever be 20 lines long.